DWarez/DWarez/README.md

 ✍️ I have a blog about Machine Learning, gpu programming and more!
 [Check it out](https://dwarez.github.io/)!

-🐧 I'm a Linux enthusiast, currently running on EndeavourOS.
-Here's a [fastfetch](https://i.postimg.cc/htT9G2KV/240831-10h37m02s-screenshot.png).
+🐧 I'm a Linux enthusiast, currently running on ArchLinux.
+Here's a [fastfetch](https://i.postimg.cc/HkQRyJgX/snapshot-2024-09-25-17-32-45.png).

 📧 I like to help students with their career path so feel free to contact me at ldwarezl@gmail.com if you are in need of help or you have any curiosities about what I study (or just to chat 😄)